thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'Now, select the "Indoor temperature card with background" widget;'
     3:
         image: /images/user-guide/ui/alias/create-alias-9-pe.png
         title: 'The "Add Widget" window will appear.
 Navigate to the "Entity alias" tab.
-Specify the previously created "A new entity alias" alias in the "Entity alias" field.'
+Specify the previously created "A new entity alias" in the "Entity alias" field.'
     4:
         image: /images/user-guide/ui/alias/create-alias-10-pe.png
         title: 'Specify the data key(s) in the "Data key" field.
-In our example is the "temperature" data key.
+In our example, it&#39;s the "temperature" data key.
 Then, click "Add";'
     5:
         image: /images/user-guide/ui/alias/create-alias-11-pe.png
         title: 'You have added a widget that uses the previously configured alias as a data source.'